 730 Washington Av.
 N., Mpls., 612-208-0706, junnorthloop.com

 Kado No Mise

 Chef Shigeyuki Furukawa is offering a pared-down menu of his exactingly prepared fare, including bento boxes, sushi rice bowls, nigiri, maki and an assortment of small plates, including pork dumplings, Japanese-style fried chicken, tempura-fried squid and shisho-wrapped tiger prawns.
+Stock your pantry with a few Japanese grocery staples (yumepirika rice, fermented citrus chili paste) and a Japanese cabbage pancake kit for two.
 Call or order online.
 Curbside, 5-9 p.m. daily.

 33 1st Av.
 N., Mpls., 612-338-1515, kadonomise.com